 In fact they baked up so fluffy I had to use less batter than with my traditional recipe.
 I will definitely make these waffles again.
 You should too.

-2 1/4 cup all purpose flour
+- 2 ¼ cup all purpose flour

-1 1/2 cup Whole Wheat Pastry Flour
+- 1 ½ cup Whole Wheat Pastry Flour

-1 1/2 teaspoons salt
+- 1 ½ teaspoons salt

-2 tablespoons unsalted butter, melted
+- 2 tablespoons unsalted butter melted

-1/3 cup oil
+- ⅓ cup oil

-3 tablespoon brown sugar
+- 3 tablespoon brown sugar

-- 3 cups milk (I used 1%)
+- 3 cups milk I used 1%

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-In large mixing bowl, combine flours, yeast, and salt.
+- In large mixing bowl, combine flours, yeast, and salt.

-In medium saucepan or large microwave safe bowl, combine melted butter, oil, brown sugar and milk.
+- In medium saucepan or large microwave safe bowl, combine melted butter, oil, brown sugar and milk.
 Heat to 120º to 130º.

-Add liquid ingredients to dry ingredients and blend on low speed until combine.
+- Add liquid ingredients to dry ingredients and blend on low speed until combine.
 Add eggs and vanilla.
 Beat 2 to 3 minutes on medium speed.

-Cover bowl; refrigerate batter several hours or overnight.
+- Cover bowl; refrigerate batter several hours or overnight.